Allie Ward Chamberlain (Architecture)

 FAC alumni and UT Architecture Student Combines Design and Entrepreneurialism for UT System Project.
 Allie Ward Chamberlain, 5th-year Architecture student and small business owner of Reclaim Creative, was approached by the UT Foundation in 2020 with interest for her to create an artistic design for UT System’s “Everywhere You Look, UT” campaign.
 The campaign seeks to raise awareness of the university’s impact across the state.

-Chamberlain, who graduates in May 2021, was commissioned to create an original watercolor painting and from that, 150 prints that include all four UT System campuses.
+Chamberlain, who graduated in May 2021, was commissioned to create an original watercolor painting and from that, 150 prints that include all four UT System campuses.
 Her role in the project was all-encompassing.
 Using her design skills and entrepreneurial spirit, she had full creative license on the style, formatting and layout of the project.

 Read the full article here.